SnappyJumper/Scrumptious/README.md

 ![Mobile Header image 2](assets/readme-images/mobile-header-nav-visable.png)

 - The header contains the company logo, which also serves as a link to the home page, and a fully functional navigation bar for moving between the pages of the website.

 - The header is fixed to the top of the window for easy access wherever you are on the page.

-- The navigation bar is the same across all pages and highlights the active page.
+- The navigation bar is the same across all pages and highlights the active page, which helps users know where they are as they browse the site.

 - The links in the navigation bar have a hover effect applied to them to enhance the user experience.

 - The navigation bar hides itself on smaller devices and can be accessed using a burger button.
+This is useful as the nav bar takes up a lot of horizontal space and having it hidden means the header can stay small and not impact the screen space.

 **Footer**